 Custom-built coffins are making the reputation of carpenter Seth Kane Kwei in Ghana and throughout the African continent.

-Custom-built coffins are making the reputation of carpenter Seth Kane Kwei in Ghana and throughout the African continent.
+Background: Custom-built coffins are making the reputation of carpenter Seth Kane Kwei in Ghana and throughout the African continent.
 For Kwei is no ordinary craftsman, and his ingenuity at providing for the afterlife has brought a bulging order book at his workshop at Tes???e fishing town, just outside Accra.

 Instead of the usual hexagonal box, Mr. Kwei shrewdly provides for the wishes of the deceased.
 Ghanaian cocoa farmers are buried in wooden cocoa pods; chiefs favour eagles; diplomats Mercedes cars; and fishermen like canoes (though one man chose to be buried in something he avoided in life -- an alligator).

 Cost ranges from GBP 20 sterling for more simple creations to GBP 120 for one of the workshops more elaborate designs.